volomike/tokenpay/README.md

 especiallly use token-based payments in their API offerings.

 Where this project deviates from OmniPay is that the code is easier to follow, doesn't require a heavy framework dependency (it's straight PHP), and is easier to install, use, and extend.
-Also, OmniPay supports more API features that we find superfluous).
+Also, OmniPay supports more API features that we find superfluous.
 OmniPay also supports non-token-based charges, while this one does not.

 Currently supported gateways: